fabioviola-cmcc/ncview_colormap_generator/README.md

 This is the plot of the "Elevations calculated from the TBASE 5-minute", a free NetCDF file available on the "Joint Institute for the Study of the Atmosphere and Ocean" website.

+### Where to find the colour names?

+Colours are taken from `matplotlib` library, so just have a look at [this page](https://matplotlib.org/stable/gallery/color/named_colors.html).

 ## Installing the new colormap

 `ncview` looks for colormaps in different places.
 Generally, it looks in `/usr/share/ncview` for system-wide colormap (`.ncmap`) files, but also examines the user's environmental variable `NCVIEWBASE` for the name of a directory which contains additional colormap files.
 If that is not defined, then colormaps are sought in the user's home directory, and in the directory `ncview` was run from.
 This information is available in `ncview` man page.
 Anyway, just copy the new colormap in the system wide folder and you're done.
 In my GNU/Linux system: